serendipity-xyz/.github/profile/README.md

 👩‍💻 [srndpty.xyz](https://www.srndpty.xyz/)

-Coming to NYC in Spring 2023
+Coming to NYC in Spring 2023...

+In the meantime, join our 🏃[Strava running club](https://www.strava.com/clubs/1074655)🏃